vega/vega-lite/site/docs/facet.md

 There are **two ways** to facet views in Vega-Lite:

-First, the [`facet` operator](#facet-operator) is part of Vega-Lite's [view composition algebra](composition.html).
+First, the [`facet` operator](#facet-operator) is one of Vega-Lite's [view composition operators](composition.html).
 This is the most flexible way to create faceted plots and allows composition with other operators.

 Second, as a shortcut you can use the [`column` or `row` channel](#facet-channels).